ojandali93/Plotis-Server/README.md

 # Plotis-Server
-The Plotis server is going to contain the express server and postgres database that the entire plotis egosystem will connect to and run off off.
+The Plotis server is going to contain the express server and postgres database that the entire plotis egosystem will connect to and run off off.daawwwsswdwdsawdasdwasd